 3. Mix and match

-The tradition of wearing an engagement/wedding ring on the fourth finger on the left hand goes back to ancient Rome when civilization believed that the ring finger had a vein that ran directly to the heart.
+The tradition of wearing a Celtic engagement/wedding ring on the fourth finger on the left-hand goes back to ancient Rome when civilization believed that the ring finger had a vein that ran directly to the heart.
 This was the Vena Amoris – or the Vein of Love, which sounds an awful lot like a 1990s power ballad!